waltonjones/ab3_sensitivity/7-methods.md

 We calculated peak odor-evoked firing rates by counting the spikes occurring in the most action potential-rich 200 ms region within 0.5 s of odor stimulus initiation.
 After converting this to spikes per second, we subtracted the number of spontaneous action potentials that occurred within a 1 s window before odor delivery.

 ### Immunohistochemistry
 Immunostaining on the whole-mount brains was performed as previously described \cite{Vosshall_2000}.
-We used the rabbit polyclonal anti-NPF antibody from RayBiotech (#RB-19-0001, USA) at a concentration of 50 µg/ml.
+We used the rabbit polyclonal anti-NPF antibody (RB-19-0001) from RayBiotech (USA) at a concentration of 50 µg/ml.
 We used the neuropil marker nc82 (AB_2314866) from the DSHB (USA) at a concentration of 7 µg/ml.
 We used the goat anti-rabbit IgG Alexa Fluor 488 (ab150085) and goat anti-mouse IgG Alexa Fluor 594 (A-11005) secondary antibodies from Thermofisher (USA) at a 1:1000 dilution.

 ### Behavioral analysis
 \>10 assay sets for one genotype were prepared as described in (Fig. 6A).
 The assay sets were kept in a dark room for about 35 hours, after then, started counting the flies moved into the odor-chamber.
 Once the success rate of any group exceed 80%, the experiment was stopped and quantified and statistically analyzed.